chengoiz/chengoiz/README.md

 🌟 **Aspiring Software Developer** | 💻 **Third-Year Computer Science Student**

 Welcome to my GitHub!
-I'm Roei Mesilaty, a highly motivated third-year Computer Science student at Bar-Ilan University, with a GPA of 85+.
+I'm Chen Goizman, a highly motivated third-year Computer Science student at Bar-Ilan University, with a GPA of 80.
 I thrive on tackling challenging problems with creativity and dedication.

 ---

 ## 🌐 About Me

 - 🎓 **Education**: Pursuing a Bachelor's degree in Computer Science, focusing on Algorithms, Programming, Machine Learning and Mathematical Foundations.
-- 🛡 **Certifications**: Completed Google Cybersecurity Certificate, gaining expertise in `Python`, `Linux`, `SQL`, and `SIEM tools`.

 ---